bitmagier/the-right-to-secure-software/The_right_to_secure_software.md

 ## Final thoughts

 Software and their devices can be compromised even easier (and also harder to harden against it), when an attacker has direct access to an internal secure network or the device hardware itself.
-Even though it's related from a technologically point of view, this paper does not discuss that area directly, because that are special circumstances which can be seen like an insider-attack, which has a complete different quality and demands a different perspective and handling.
+Even though it's a related topic, this paper does not discuss that area directly, because that are special circumstances which can be seen like an insider-attack, which has a complete different quality and demands a different perspective and handling.

 ### And what about Open Source Software?

 That serves a different purpose.
 Please consider these arguments.

+- Open Source Software is not made public with the purpose to sell a product
 - Open Source Software is publicly available in it's source code, so one can review it or let it review by someone else.
 - Anyone with the appropriate skill can fix it
-- Furthermore, high-end static code analysis technology (SAST; Taint Analysis) becomes more and more available for major programming languages
+- Furthermore, high-end static code analysis technology (SAST; Taint Analysis) becomes more and more available for major programming languages.
 These tools are capable of finding major parts of remotely exploitable software gaps.
-- Open Source Software is not made public with the purpose to sell a product

 ### Software quality

-The reader might also argue, that we should address software quality in general in such a way – and he is not wrong with that!
+The reader might argue, that we should address software quality in general in such a way – and he is not wrong with that.
 But lets solve one problem at a time.
 This topic is way too complex to be handled as a whole, so we're forced to focus on the potentially most harmful area first, which is software security.

-_Sept 2023, bitmagier, version 1.0_
+*At last we won't forget to mention, that the general idea, to make vendors liable for insecure software was already published 2003 by the internationally renowned security technologist Bruce Schneier.*

+_Version 1.1, Sep.
+30, 2023, bitmagier_